 I understand that using Trajecys is voluntary and if I do not wish to consent to the release of my information, the Program will make alternate arrangements for me that will not adversely impact me or my education in any way.

 A candidate for the Master of Radiation Therapy Program must complete all of the following requirements:

 - Demonstrate a high order of scholarly achievement in radiation therapy, including appropriate professional competencies.
 The program’s Student Progress Committee determines whether adequate mastery has been acquired.

 - Complete satisfactorily a minimum of 86 semester hours in the UT Southwestern School of Health Professions

 - Discharge all financial obligations to the medical center.
 (In the event of nonpayment, the Dean may take one or more actions: a) deny readmission; b) withhold the student's grades and official transcript; and/or c) withhold the degree to which the student would otherwise be entitled.)

 - Complete the academic requirements listed in the degree plan, including completion of any academic deficiencies in prerequisite courses, by the times stated in the student's official letter of acceptance, and submit official documentation of successful completion to the Office of the Registrar

 - Maintain at least a 2.75 cumulative grade-point average with no academic deficiencies and no incompletes.
 All courses must be passed with a minimum grade of C, with the exception of RT 4223 Registry Review, which requires a minimum grade of “B.” Pass/Fail classes must be passed.

 - Complete and pass all clinical competencies

 - Pay a graduation fee designated to partially offset the costs associated with the diploma and diploma cover production, regalia, and the commencement ceremony.
-All students completing a degree or certificate must pay the fee whether they attend the commencement ceremony or not.
+All students completing a degree must pay the fee whether they attend the commencement ceremony or not.